jclin22009/send-texts-for-me/README.md

 - [ ] refine stop sequencing so it can stop a conversation

-- [ ] AI shouldn't respond to text message reactions
+- [ ] shouldn't respond to text message reactions

 ### min
 - [ ] make terminal output pretty